-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 - Conspiracy to defraud the United States: that he “interfere[d] with or obstruct[ed] one of [the government’s] lawful governmental functions by deceit, craft or trickery, or at least by means that are dishonest.”

 Both of those allegations center on the congressional counting of electoral votes that was underway at the Capitol on Jan.
-6. That count was a “official proceeding” and “lawful government function” that Trump attempted to obstruct.
+6. That count was an “official proceeding” and “lawful government function” that Trump attempted to obstruct.
 There’s no real question that Trump made such an attempt, though it’s worth walking through how the court filing documents that effort — and other, less-dramatic attempts to interfere with the government’s procedures.

 Perhaps more important is the qualifying aspect of each charge: Did Trump obstruct an official proceeding “corruptly?”
 Was his interference with the lawful functions “deceitful or dishonest?”
 For a prosecutor, this would be the heart of the case, showing that Trump knew that his efforts to steal a second term in office were rooted in falsehood.